-29.14 IPsec packets are dropped or fail to pass with QAT enabled
+31.14 IPsec packets are dropped or fail to pass with QAT enabled

 There is a known incompatibility between QAT and VT-d on some platforms which can prevent IPsec traffic from passing when QAT acceleration is enabled.
-See Disable VT-d in the BIOS for details.
+See VT-d/IOMMU for details.

-29.15 Console DMA / PTE Read access Error Messages
+31.15 Console DMA / PTE Read access Error Messages